-We recognise that your institution may identify participants who do not strictly meet our definition of disadvantage but have a very strong case for the extra support that disadvantaged participants will receive.
-We urge you to make this case clear in your institution's bid as we will allow some discretion where appropriate.
+We recognise that institutions may identify participants who do not strictly meet our definition of disadvantage but have a very strong case for the extra support that disadvantaged participants will receive.

 In addition to those groups that are included within the definition of financial disadvantage, there are a number of groups that are underrepresented in international placements.
 These include ethnic minority students, part-time students, disabled students or those with special educational needs, mature students, and students who are first in their family to attend university.
-We encourage you to set out in your bid if your institution will seek to widen access to participants from these groups.
+We encourage applicants to set out in their bid if their institution will seek to widen access to participants from these groups.